-- o School dropout - o Not attended for at least the most recent complete school year calendar quarter - Subject to the juvenile or adult justice system - o Homeless, runaway, or foster child - Pregnant or parenting - Individual with a disability - Low-income, in one of the following categories: - Is low income and requires additional assistance to complete an educational program to enter or complete, or to secure and retain, employment. - Recipient of secondary school diploma who is low-income and is either basic skills deficient or an English language learner. - Requires additional assistance and meets program eligibility requirements.
+- School dropout - Not attended for at least the most recent complete school year calendar quarter - Subject to the juvenile or adult justice system - Homeless, runaway, or foster child - Pregnant or parenting - Individual with a disability - Low-income, in one of the following categories: - Is low income and requires additional assistance to complete an educational program to enter or complete, or to secure and retain, employment. - Recipient of secondary school diploma who is low-income and is either basic skills deficient or an English language learner. - Requires additional assistance and meets program eligibility requirements.